Ankit6098/lectureShedulingBackend/README.md

 # Ecommerce Api (nodejs & MySQL)

 Admin panel built with Node.js, Express, and MongoDB, enabling administrators to efficiently manage courses, lectures, and instructor assignments.
-It provides a user-friendly interface for adding new courses, creating lectures, and assigning them to instructors, catering to educational institutions and online learning platforms seeking streamlined content management.
+Protected by a secure login feature, it provides a user-friendly interface for adding new courses, creating lectures, and assigning them to instructors, catering to educational institutions and online learning platforms seeking streamlined content management.
 ## API

 https://lectureshedulingbackend.onrender.com/